yifanz/CSM213B/README.md

 In order to be compatible with the existing firmware on the ntb board written in C, we expose an "extern C" API.
 This way, we can use the C++ features from within libdkf without requiring the consumer of libdkf to also write in C++.
 To do this, we added a separate build step for the ntb firmware which compiles libdkf as a static library and then links it with the existing ntb firmware.
 One problem we encountered was the need to POSIX/libc style syscall symbols to be present in order to compile the C++ standard library and Eigen.
-To get around this, we had to implement stub syscall functions and build that with the firmware.
+To get around this, we had to implement stub syscall functions and link them with the firmware.
 Most of these functions are no-ops and this seems to be fine in our initial tests.

 #### dkf_sim